yy502/inkscape-laserpecker/README.md

 ## Compatibility

-This extension has been tested with LaserPecker L1 and L1 Pro.
-There are 2nd and 3rd generations to be released soon, and I will keep updating this extension to support those.
+This extension has been tested with LaserPecker L1, Pro and LP2.

 ## Installation